Sociology: sociology of education, immigration, life course transitions, emotions, health, applied sociology, and mixed-methods research

 "Perceptions & Attitudes of Problem-Solving Court Coordinators on the Utilization of Medications for Opioid Use Disorders."
 Presenters: Lindsay Smith and Fanni Farago.
 Paper accepted for presentation at the Annual Meeting of the American Society of Criminology.
 Meeting canceled due to COVID-19.

 "Shaping Student Outcomes: The Relevance of Perceived Peer and Institutional Discrimination for 2nd Generation Minority Adolescents.”
-Paper presented at the Eastern Sociological Society's Annual Meeting.
+Presented at the Eastern Sociological Society's Annual Meeting.

 2020 New Professional Scholarship Recipient from the Washington Evaluators

 2018 Graduate Student Paper Award Recipient from the University of Houston's Sociology Department